 Milan is famous as one of the world’s most dynamic fashion and design capitals but there’s one monument whose design will never run out of fashion: the Duomo.
-The Duomo is the largest cathedral in Italy and one of the largest in the world.
+The Duomo Milan is the largest cathedral in Italy and one of the largest in the world.
 It’s also one of the top tourist attractions in Milan, and rightfully so.
 Work on the current structure began in the 14th century and continued for hundreds of years.
 Today, the cathedral is a striking blend of Gothic and neo-Gothic styles, with a façade that’s second to none.
 Mark Twain visited Milan in 1867 and remarked:

 What a wonder it is!
 So grand, so solemn, so vast!
 And yet so delicate, so airy, so graceful!
 A very world of solid weight, and yet it seems …a delusion of frostwork that might vanish with a breath!… (quote from Mark Twain)

 The crown of spires

 The Duomo or Cathedral of Milan is arguably the city’s most famous attraction and attracts millions of visitors every year.
 The ornate interior is nothing short of breathtaking but before you step inside, explore the elaborate exterior, with its sculptures, columns and a roof that bursts into a crown of spires, each topped by a unique statue.
 I recommend joining a tour of the Duomo and the rooftop terraces.
 Alternatively, you can simply purchase a ticket that provides access to both areas.